-- For Net Cost of Services this represents the removal of the employer pension contributions made by the authority as allowed by statute and the replacement with current service costs and past service costs. - For Financing & Investment Income & Expenditure the net interest on the defined benefit liability is charged to the CIES.
+- For Net Cost of Services this represents the removal of the employer pension contributions made by the authority as allowed by statute and the replacement with current service costs and past service costs.
+The change also includes the recognition of the pension deficit payment, relating to the year. - For Financing & Investment Income & Expenditure the net interest on the defined benefit liability is charged to the CIES.